thoughtspot/thoughtspot.github.io/_end-user/search/data-refresh-time.md

 ---
 title: [Last data refresh time]

-keywords: tbd
-tags: [tipsntricks]
+last_updated: 11/19/2019
-summary: "You can see the last time at which data was refreshed without having to visit the **DATA** page.
+summary: "You can see the last time at which data was refreshed without having to visit the Data page.
 "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html